 I did have fun, but I resigned the next week.
 So yes, I abused the Voortrekkers, I’m afraid.
 Used them, rather.
+Used, not abused.

 No groundsheet, just bare dusty ground (no grass in a wattle plantation).
-We didn’t pitch them, they were ready-pitched (wonder by whom?!).
-We didn’t dig trenches on the uphill side, though best practice said you had to do that (very little chance of rain in a Vrystaat winter though).
-The FrontPullers weren’t big on actual camping lore though, I didn’t think.
-Not like I’d read the Boy Scouts were.
-I thought their focus was more on brainwashing than on outdoor life.
+We didn’t pitch them, they were ready-pitched.
+We didn’t dig trenches on the uphill side, though best practice said you had to do that – though it must be said there’s very little chance of rain in a Vrystaat winter.
+I didn’t think the FrontPullers weren’t big on actual camping lore though, and that’s what I wanted to learn.
+I had American Boy Scout books and I wanted the camping and survival stuff, not the history stuff.

-Being a Patrol Leader, choosing our name as Cheetah patrol with brown and burnt orange tabs.
+Being a Patrol Leader, choosing our name as Cheetah Patrol with brown and burnt orange shoulder tabs.
 Fishing.
 Canoeing.
 Cooking meals.
 Camping out.
-Sleeping out a full night alone.
-Killing my first chicken and cooking it (character-building, those two).
+Sleeping out alone – character-building – that was a lo-ong night!
+Killing my first chicken and cooking it – character-building also.
 Building rafts and platforms.
-Watching a sheep being slaughtered (can’t have mutton without death, right?).
-Father Sam of the Anglican church, Dick Clarke municipal electrician, Charlie Ryder, electrician and Dusi canoeist.
-Robbie and Wally Sharratt letting us use their farms.
-Good times, good people.
+Watching a sheep being slaughtered – can’t have mutton without death, right?
+Father Sam of the Anglican church ran Scouts, assisted by Dick Clarke our municipal electrician, and Charlie Ryder, electrician and Dusi canoeist.
+Robbie and Wally Sharratt supported us and let us use their farms.

 Good times, good people.